atwj/stripe-sa-takehome/README.md

 # About
 This is a simple e-commerce application forked from [https://github.com/marko-stripe/sa-takehome-project-python](https://github.com/marko-stripe/sa-takehome-project-python).
-It is essentially an site that allows site users to select a book and pay for it using Stripe's payment gateway.
+It is essentially a site that allows site users to select a book and pay for it using Stripe's payment gateway.

 As part of the Solution Architect assessment, my task was to integrate Stripe with this application in order to provide the payment functionality.
 The following sections will cover how the application works, how I approached this problem and overcome challenges faced in this process before ending it off with a summary on how this application could be made more robust.

 # Application Overview

 ## What's in the box
 - The backend service is written in Python using the [Flask framework](https://flask.palletsprojects.com/).
 - The frontend is styled with [Bootstrap](https://getbootstrap.com/docs/4.6/getting-started/introduction/) CSS framework.
-- The Payment functionality is provided by Stripe, using the [`PaymentIntents`](https://stripe.com/docs/api/payment_intents) API and [Stripe Elements](https://stripe.com/docs/js/elements_object/create_element?type=card) to collect payment details and facilitate the transaction.
+- The Payment functionality is provided by Stripe, using the [`PaymentIntents`](https://stripe.com/docs/api/payment_intents) API and [Stripe Elements](https://stripe.com/docs/js/elements_object/create_element?type=card) to collect payment details and facilitate the payment.

 ## How it works